RPGReki/reki.wtf/site/about-me.md

 ---

+{:.no-print}
 # About Me, my Universe and Everything Else

+{:.print-only.h1}
+q.
+Thai “0xReki” Chung

+Hello!
 I'm Thai “0xReki” Chung, a jack of all trades from Germany.
 I live near Cologne and currently work at IT.NRW.
 My focus is in Linux, but that doesn't mean I dislike using other OSes.
 I'm a typical IT guy with interests in creative writing, vintage game consoles, vintage audio hardware, and Riichi Mahjong.
 I like playing JPRGs.
 While I do like action games, but I kinda suck at those.

+{:.no-print}
 ## 0xReki on other Platforms

 <script type="application/ld+json">